 Mike Ragsdale is an explorer and entrepreneur.
-He loves his beautiful wife Angela and their four children.
-His goal in life is simple:
+He loves his wife Angela and their four children.
+Mike’s goal in life is simple:

-Mike has visited over 40 countries to-date, including such places as Burma (Myanmar), Indonesia, Hungary, China, Moldova, Dominican Republic, Morocco, Cambodia, Slovenia, Russia, Croatia, India, Ecuador, Poland, Bosnia, Malaysia, Thailand, Turkey, Costa Rica, Romania and many others.
+Mike and Angela have visited over 50 countries so far, including such places as Myanmar, Indonesia, Hungary, China, Moldova, Dominican Republic, Morocco, Cambodia, Slovenia, Russia, Croatia, India, Ecuador, Laos, Poland, Bosnia, Malaysia, Thailand, Turkey, Costa Rica, Romania, Vietnam, Guatemala, Philippines and many others.

 Mike’s ridden a horse-drawn carriage through Prague on a snowy Christmas night, on the back of a motorcycle through the narrow alleys of Marrakech, and he’s struggled to hold a rusty taxi door shut in Yangoon, for fear of his family being slung from it.
 He and Angela “canyoneered” through trenches, caves and waterfalls in the Philippines.

-He’s stood with his kids in an ancient brothel in Pompeii, trying to ignore the uncomfortably accurate “how to” diagrams on the walls.
+Mike has stood with his kids in an ancient brothel in Pompeii, trying to ignore the uncomfortably accurate “how to” diagrams on the walls.
 He’s taken Hungarian cooking lessons in Budapest, and battled an Australian paintball team with his son in Bali.
 Mike’s spent the night on a tiny island in the South Pacific where walking, bicycles and ponies are the only means of transportation, by law.
 He ate a scorpion in Cambodia (not recommended) and crickets in Myanmar (not too bad).
 He partied several times with Hugh Hefner at the Playboy Mansion.

 Mike has toasted locals during Munich’s Oktoberfest, and he’s stood on Bosnia’s bullet-ridden Mostar Bridge.
 He’s ridden camels through India’s Khuri Desert, and attended Mass with the Vienna Boys Choir.
-He’s fired AK-47s, MP-9s, M-24s, MP-5s and other exotic weaponry with his son at a paramilitary camp near Mělník, Czech Republic… and was later detained by authorities in India after accidentally leaving empty ammo cartridges in his son’s backpack.
+He’s fired AK-47s, MP-9s, M-24s, MP-5s and other exotic weaponry with his son at a paramilitary camp near Mělník, Czech Republic (and was later detained by Indian authorities after accidentally leaving empty ammo cartridges in his son’s backpack).

 He delivered a stand-up routine to an unimpressed audience at Los Angeles’ famous Comedy Store, and Business Week magazine once pondered if Mike was “The New Seinfeld?”
 (Obviously not.)

 Mike is an Eagle Scout, and was honored with the Van Ness Butler Jr. Award, a distinction to recognize his contributions to his local community.
 In 2014, his family’s home was destroyed during a flood.
 They rebuilt a new home on the same property.
 Mike is founder of 30A®, a lifestyle brand for everyone who loves the beach.
 He is the publisher of Beach Happy magazine, available on newsstands nationwide.
 The 30A company shares environmentally friendly products and stories that celebrate small-town coastal values.
 With millions of fans, 30A has global appeal and distribution across 380 retail stores nationwide, as well as through 30A’s direct-to-consumer channels, including 30A stores and 30Agear.com.